 The fifth day of the New Year is the birthday of the Chinese God of Wealth.
 Most families stay at home on this day to celebrate.

-See below for a list of Chinese New Year Events in the main centres.
+Most main centres in New Zealand celebrate the Chinese New Year with traditional events or festivals.
 If you live outside of these areas, ask your local council if there are festivals being held in your region.